zalando/zappr/docs/troubleshooting.md

 ## I updated my Zapprfile in a PR, but it's not picked up.

-Zappr reads your Zapprfile from the repository's default branch (if you're not sure it's `master`).
+Zappr reads your Zapprfile from the repository's default branch (it's `master` by default).
 Changes on a feature branch are ignored.

 ## I enabled Zappr, but approvals don't seem to count